 - European Research Area cooperation Networks (ERA-Nets)

-The TA CR also has international collaboration projects and agreements with several organisations including:
+The Technology Agency of the Czech Republic (TA CR) also has international collaboration projects and agreements with several organisations including: